smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

    ![A screenshot of the Kubernetes management dashboard showing how to delete a deployment.](media/Ex2-Task4.4.png "Kubernetes delete deployment")

 1. Open a **new** Azure Command Shell console.

-1. Update your starter files by pulling the latest changes from the Git repository:

-    ```bash
-    cd ~/MCW-Cloud-native-applications/Hands-on\ lab/lab-files/developer/content-web
-    git pull
-    ```

 1. We will use the `helm create` command to scaffold out a chart implementation that we can build on.
 Use the following commands to create a new chart named `web` in a new directory: